emqx/blog/en/202306/mqtt-stream-processing-with-emqx-and-ekuiper.md

 For other installation methods, please check the [installation guide](https://ekuiper.org/docs/en/latest/installation.html) to install eKuiper.

-> [EMQX ECP](https://www.emqx.com/en/products/emqx-ecp) (EMQX Edge-to-Cloud Platform) is an advanced MQTT platform designed for edge-cloud collaboration.
-It provides professional web UI to manage eKuiper.
-You can also use ECP to manage eKuiper in this tutorial.
-Please check the [ECP documentation](https://www.emqx.com/en/products/emqx-ecp) for more details.

 ## Configure eKuiper to Subscribe to MQTT Data Stream

 The MQTT data are usually unbounded and continuous streaming data.
 In eKuiper, there is a concept called stream, which is a model for such kind of data.
 Before processing the MQTT data, we need to create a stream to describe the data.